Suffolk Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers such as AmTrust.
+COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by professional indemnity insurers.
 COMPLETIONmonitor is a unique risk mitigation tool.

-This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Suffolk Building Society’s changes.
-Notwithstanding that utilising the software is not a condition for acceptance on the Suffolk Building Society panel, demonstrating you can stay up to date with Suffolk Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel standing.
+This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Suffolk Building Society’s changes.
+Even though using this technology is not a condition for acceptance on the Suffolk Building Society panel, demonstrating you can stay up to date with Suffolk Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-The software generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Suffolk Building Society

-Banks and building societies often vary their requirements.
+Mortgage companies frequently vary their requirements.
 The BSA instructions from Suffolk Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes